 yum install perl-CGI perl-JSON perl-libwww-perl

 ip-or-domain/nagios3/cgi-bin/pagerduty.cgi(no http:// or http:// is required in the URL).
-Note: Unless you’ve disabled it, the Nagios Core web interface requires a username and password.
+Note: Unless you’ve disabled it, the Nagios web interface requires a username and password.
 We highly recommend configuring a user that is able to run Nagios commands that is only used for the webhook.

 The two-way integration requires that your Nagios server be accessible over the internet to receive webhook calls from PagerDuty.
 If you wish to restrict access to your Nagios web server to specific IPs, you can find PagerDuty’s webhook IPs in our knowledge base: What are PagerDuty’s IPs for whitelisting and firewall purposes?

-Alternatively, services like ngrok can be used to create a secure tunnel to your Nagios server with a public URL that can be used for your webhook or the poller script originally developed by Zoosk and now maintained by PagerDuty to reach out instead of having your Nagios server publicly accessible.
+Alternatively, you can use a service like ngrok to create a secure tunnel to your Nagios server with a public URL that can be used for your webhook or the poller script originally developed by Zoosk and now maintained by PagerDuty to reach out instead of having your Nagios server publicly accessible.